Noraxis-ai/ai-hotel-assistant/README.md

 # ai-hotel-assistant

-Multilingual AI assistant for hotel customer service, built with Python and Streamlit 🤖 Soraya - AI Assistant for Hotel El Norcy
+🤖 Soraya - AI Assistant for Hotel El Norcy
 Soraya is a multilingual AI agent built with Python and Streamlit, designed to help hotel guests ask questions in English, Spanish, or French.